 Anti-amyloid therapies: Practical insights and first experiences

-A Webinar by Dr. Aurélien Lathulière, University Hospital of Geneva
+A webinar by Dr. Aurélien Lathuilière, University Hospital of Geneva

-The potential approval of anti-amyloid monoclonal antibody therapies for Alzheimer’s disease in Switzerland represents a major milestone in dementia care, but also brings new challenges for healthcare systems.
-In this webinar, , neurologist at the Memory Center of Geneva University Hospitals, will share practical strategies for preparing healthcare infrastructure, addressing potential bottlenecks, and integrating these therapies into existing care structures.
-He will also present firsthand early experiences in applying anti-amyloid monoclonal therapy in people with Alzheimer’s disease.
+The potential approval of anti-amyloid monoclonal antibody therapies for Alzheimer’s disease in Switzerland represents a major milestone in dementia care, but it also brings new challenges for healthcare systems.
+In this webinar, , neurologist at the Memory Center of Geneva University Hospitals, will share practical strategies for preparing healthcare infrastructures.
+He will illustrate how these therapies can be integrated into existing care structures and will discuss potential bottlenecks.
+In addition, he will present firsthand early experiences with the use of anti-amyloid monoclonal therapies in people with Alzheimer’s disease.

-The webinar is hosted by (Inselspital Bern / Praxis St. Gallen) and offers a platform for shared learning and discussion, enabling participants to exchange insights and experiences.
+The webinar is hosted by (Inselspital Bern / Neuro Im Zentrum, St. Gallen) and offers a platform for shared learning and discussion, enabling participants to exchange insights and experiences.

 Event details: